 Artists earn 60% of original artwork sales, and Poverty and the Arts reinvests the remaining 40% to provide art supplies, space, and exhibition opportunities to the artists.
 This social enterprise model was pivotal in allowing me to grow the organization from a college program, without the networks and connections of being from and working in Nashville.

 Poverty and the Arts received 501c3 nonprofit status in July 2014.
-We had two artists in our Artist Collective our first year and have since served 30+ artists total, most of which have transitioned into housing since joining our program.
+We had two artists in our Artist Collective our first year and have since served 60+ artists total, most of which have transitioned into housing since joining our program.
 We secured a rental property in May 2015 and transformed a dilapidated house into a Studio and Gallery in the Wedgewood-Houston neighborhood which has allowed us to participate in the neighborhood’s monthly art crawl and provide ongoing exhibition opportunities to our artists.
 Then in May 2018, we moved again to a larger, more accessible studio and gallery space in East Nashville.
-Over the last 4 years, we have sold over $50,000 of original artwork and merchandise and distributed more than $25,000 to artists impacted by homelessness.
+Over the last 5 years, we have paid out more than $30,000 to artists impacted by homelessness.